Divyansh2042/ProgrammingLikeaPro/README.md

 types of cook.

 My first dish is maggi .
 Every one can make it  if they learn about it.
-Initial of making chinese chowmin that is symmetric patterns 👍.
+Initial for making chinese chowmin that is symmetric patterns 👍.
 Other dishes are  on the way.
 Hope you are ready of the journey .